Jimpoz/SocialNetworkAnalysisProject/README.md

-# SSocial Network Analysis project
+# Social Network Analysis project

 This is a brief introduction to the project that we worked on the the Social Network Analysis course at the university of venice Ca' Foscari